A Jedi's Fight - A Star Wars Fan Fiction Story

 "So she didn't recognize you, master?"
 Ian remarked amazed.

 "No, she didn't.
 I have asked her once, on Ortel, but she didn't show any sign of recognition.
-All in all it took nearly four years before Liane told me that she had heard my question on Ortel and that she had accepted the images the Force had been showing her about us.
-We've found each other back again."
+All in all it took nearly four years before Liane told me that she had heard my question on Ortel.
+During those four years she had had many Force visions about the two of us.
+Step by step she learned to accept the truth and meaning of those images the Force had been showing her about our many lives together.
+That's how we've found each other back again, this time."

 "Four years, and all time you knew who she was, and she showed no sign of recognition!
 Master, you must have felt very frustrated.
 Why haven't you told her about your eternal relationship with her earlier?
 I mean, before she was imprisoned on Wegoyy."